AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/track-events.md

 * Automatically tracked events that do not require any configuration
 * Purchase conversion events that should be adjusted for a best practice Platform Web SDK implementation
-* Non-purchase conversion events that will require code updates
+* Non-purchase conversion events that require code updates

 ## Goal tracking comparison